Charity concert in aid of Embrace the Middle East

 We aim to give a platform to the best of young soloists.
 Recent performers include William Stafford and James Maltby, clarinets, Anna Dennis, soprano, Manus Noble, guitar, Domonkos Csabay, piano, Konrad Elias-Trostmann, violin, Michael Foyle, violin.

-Our principal conductor is Marc Dooley and the orchestra is led by Cathy Schofield.
+Our principal conductor is Daniel Hogan and the orchestra is led by Cathy Schofield.
 Our regular concert venue is St. Anne's Church, Kew Green, TW9 3AA, near to Kew Bridge and Kew Gardens stations.
 We also give concerts in other local venues.

 Charity concert in aid of REACT